Kidswatter/Kidsybot/Installation-guide-for-Raspberry-Pi-with-Raspbian-or-PC-with-Debian.md

 # First words
 Before beginning with this tutorial make sure you have the following at hand:
-* A Raspberry Pi 2 or 3 B or a device running Debian
+* A Raspberry Pi 2 or 3 B with Raspbian or a device running Debian
-* Raspbian installed on it
-* At least 3 hours of time
+* At least 3 hours of time (on Pi, potentially far less on Debian depending on your machine)
 * Patience
 * Basic Knowledge on how to use the shell